Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 Dmaj7 = get_chord('D6', 'maj7')
 ```

-In addition, the get_chord function has a very large number of parameters that can be used to set the chord's omission, altered notes, added notes, as well as the exact duration of each note of the chord, the interval of the notes, etc. You can even enter the intervals of the notes to build the chords (you can also set the value of cummulative to determine whether you want to enter the interval of each note to the root note or the interval between each two notes).
+In addition, the get_chord function has a very large number of parameters that can be used to set the chord's omission, altered notes, added notes, as well as the exact duration of each note of the chord, the interval of the notes, etc. You can even enter the intervals of the notes to build the chords (you can also set the value of cumulative to determine whether you want to enter the interval of each note to the root note or the interval between each two notes).
 In musicpy, the name of each interval is already defined and can be used directly, for example, the value of major_third is 4, which is the number of semitones in the major third.
 For example, to construct a C major seventh chord according to the intervals, you can write it like this

 ```python
 get_chord('C5', interval=[database.major_third, database.perfect_fifth, database.major_seventh])